veraPDF/veraPDF.github.io/plugins/index.md

 </pluginsConfig>
 ```

-Each Plugin `.jar` file must contain a single Extractor implementation.
-If `.jar` file contains more than one Extractor implementation the Plugin will not be loaded and the error will be logged.
-The created Extractor is registered in the Features Reporter.
+Each plugin `.jar` file must contain a single `Extractor` implementation.
+If `.jar` file contains more than one Extractor implementation the plugin will not be loaded and the error will be logged.
+The created `Extractor` is registered in the Features Reporter.

 When the Features Reporter collects features of a PDF object it also checks if there are any registered Extractors available for the object type.
 In this case the Reporter creates the dataset describing the object and passes it to each registered Extractor as argument for the method to get the custom features.
 Extractor transforms the dataset into the form that can be understood by the Tool and requests the Tool to process it.
 The Tool reports the processing results which are converted by the Extractor to the custom features description.
 The returned custom features are added to the Features Report.